Relative Date-Time

 service_date:[2015-10-06 TO 2015-11-05]

-He may now write a relative date-time expression to cover a date-time interval relative to the current date (or date-time) eliminating the need to change the dates in the query each time he runs the report.
-To do so, a pivot term (fixed term) is required as well as a delta term (the increment from the pivot term).
+He may now write a relative date-time expression to cover a date-time interval relative to the current date (or date-time), eliminating the need to change the dates in the query each time he runs the report.
+To do so, a pivot term (fixed term) and a delta term (the increment from the pivot term) are required.

 Delta Operators